MattB859/foot-connect/README.md

 ### Product Details Page

-### users are able to:
+### users can:

 - Click an image which will direct them to the products detail page.
 Here users will find more product information, sizes, and the quantity they can purchase.

 ### Shopping Bag

-### Users are able to:
+### Users can:

-- View any products they have added to their shopping bad.
+- View any products they have added to their shopping bag.
 - Have the option to update or remove an item.

 ### Checkout

-### Users are able to:
+### Users can:

 - Enter in a name and delivery address.
-- Registered users (if logged in, are able to save their delivery details for easy access)
+- Registered users (if logged in, can save their delivery details for easy access)
 - Update their profile with the new delivery information (if they registered and logged in)
 - Checkout and pay securely via the Stripe Payment system
-- Input new delivery information if necessary or because they checking out as a guest
+- Input new delivery information if necessary or because they are checking out as a guest
 - Users are sent out order confirmation emails

 ### Footer

-- The footer can be seen on all pages, and provides users additional link options.
+- The footer can be seen on all pages and provides users additional link options.

 # Future Features